-- 275 their lost land or provide them with a comparable plot and home elsewhere.
-Others were concerned that relocation of the city or even moving upslope to safer terrain would diminish Huaraz's position as the region's financial hub, where jobs and markets offered opportunities, transportation and commercial centers attracted people, and banks and credit institutions existed (Doughty, 1999; Oliver-Smith, 1977, 1999).
-While many were reluctant to leave Huaraz for these economic reasons, others migrated into the city for related motives, such as receiving relief and disaster aid following the catastrophe (Walton, 1974; 200 Weethell et al. 2014). - 280 Wrathall et al., 2014). - One part of Huaraz, the Nueva Florida district adjacent to the Quillcay River, exemplifies these economic incentives outweighing GLOF risks.
+One part of Huaraz, the Nueva Florida district adjacent to the Quillcay River, exemplifies these economic incentives outweighing GLOF risks.
 Ethnographic research we conducted in the area provided insights that exemplify the historical and contemporary factors playing into this dynamic.
 Quechua-speaking farmers from the highlands above Huaraz began buying inexpensive property in Nueva Florida after the 1970s.
-This previously vacant land was not only affordable but also offered - 285 proximity to employment, public services, and overall a higher standard of living for historically marginalized people.
-In the 1990s, new multinational mining operations near Huaraz triggered an influx of mine workers who frequently settled in Nueva Florida.
+This previously vacant land was not only affordable but also offered proximity to employment, public services and an overall higher standard of living for historically

+Figure 6.
+Aerial photograph from 1948 showing the traces of the 1941 GLOF (upper panel) and a 2016 satellite image of the same area (lower panel).
+The outlines in orange indicate the extent of the area affected by the 1941 GLOF.
+The highly flood exposed urban district of Nueva Florida is indicated (source of upper image: Archive of Autoridad Nacional de Agua, Peru, year of acquisition: 1948; lower image: © Google Earth/Maxar Technologies, 11 October 2017).

+marginalized people.
+In the 1990s, new multinational mining operations near Huaraz triggered an influx of mine workers, who frequently settled in Nueva Florida.
 Given the district's growth, authorities built paved roads and installed electricity and sewage networks in Nueva Florida in the early 2000s.
 Today, Nueva Florida is a flourishing district, attracting even more people to the area along the Quillcay River.
-While authorities have officially prohibited construction in Nueva Florida since Palcacocha GLOF risk - 290 concerns arose again in 2009, residents attest that officials tolerate the construction of smaller buildings.
+While authorities have officially prohibited construction in Nueva Florida since Palcacocha GLOF risk concerns arose again in 2009, residents attest that officials tolerate the construction of smaller buildings.
 Over time, living in Huaraz provided a unique opportunity for Quechua-speaking villagers to access social and economic opportunities in Huaraz.
-According to a survey we conducted in 2017 (see Suppl.
-Material), most Nueva Florida residents showed little concern for the risk of flooding, neither in the past nor today.
+According to a survey we conducted in 2017 (see the Supplement), most Nueva Florida residents showed little concern for the risk of flooding either in the past or today.
 Though many were aware of recent public and media discussions about the threat of a Palcacocha GLOF, they contended that such warnings were exaggerated.
-It appears that economic and material benefits 200 of inhabiting Nueva Florida outweigh the potential flood risk. - 295 of inhabiting Nueva Florida outweigh the potential flood risk.
+It appears that economic and material benefits of inhabiting Nueva Florida outweigh the potential flood risk.

 Second, social status among Huaraz residents - influenced primarily by racial and class divisions - has been another key factor influencing GLOF risk and explaining some inhabitants' continued occupation of the Quillcay riparian zone.
 Cities like Huaraz have long been inhabited by the ruling classes - the Spanish-speaking residents and supposedly non-indigenous people (Oliver-Smith, 1999).
-Living higher and more rural, on the other hand, signified a poorer, more indigenous status in this culturally- - 300 constructed schematic of race-class dynamics (Walton, 1974).
-Post-disaster urban zoning after the 1941 GLOF and 1970 earthquake that attempted to relocate populations to safer ground higher above the river came to symbolize, for some, a government-imposed assault on ruling class privilege, downward social mobility and loss of socioeconomic status (Bode, 1977, 1990; Carey, 2010; Doughty, 1999).
+Living higher and more rurally, on the other hand, signified a poorer, more indigenous status in this culturally constructed schematic of race-class dynamics (Walton, 1974).
+Post-disaster urban zoning after the 1941 GLOF and 1970 earthquake that attempted to relocate populations to safer ground higher above the river came to symbolize, for some, a government-imposed assault on ruling-class privilege, downward social mobility and loss of socioeconomic status (Bode, 1977, 1990; Carey, 2010; Doughty, 1999).